-Hot, sultry, and sticky nights are frustrating when trying to get a good night of sleep.
-If you don’t have (or don’t wish to use) air conditioning, you may be wondering how you can cool off.
-Never fear.
-We have some time-tested, as well as creative new ways to help you.
+Hot, sultry, and sticky nights can get in the way of a good night of sleep.
+If you don’t have (or don’t wish to use) air conditioning, you may wonder how to cool off.
+Never fear!
+We have some time-tested as well as creative new ways to help you.

 Before we get to those tips, here’s a brief explanation of how temperature and the body’s cooling system work while we sleep.

 How Temperature Affects Sleep